ghitl-mezba/ExpenseTrackerApp/README.md

 <p>1.
 Run the project and go to your browser</p>
 <p>2.
 Type User name: <strong>admin</strong> & password <strong>1234</strong> and click <strong>Login</strong></p>
 <p>3.
 After successfully login you will see a dashboard with some dummy data</p>
+<p>4.
+If you click Expense Category link you will see all expense category</p>
+<p>5.
+You can Add, Edit & Delete any category.
+Note: You can not add any duplicate category</p>
+<p>6.
+If you click Expense Entry you will see expense entry interface.
+Note: Any future expense date is not alloed to select from calender</p>
+<p>7.
+If you click Expense Search you will see expense search interface.
+Note: By default from date is set 10 days later from today & to day is current date</p>
+<p>8.
+You can Edit, Delete any expense entry</p>